tomwhite/covid-19-uk-data/README.md

 Data on testing and case numbers for coronavirus (COVID-19) in the UK is published by the government, but it is fragmented and not always provided in consistent or machine-friendly formats.
 Also, in many cases only the latest numbers are available so it's not possible to look at changes over time.

-This site collates the historical data and provides it in an easily consumable format (CSV), in [tidy data](https://en.wikipedia.org/wiki/Tidy_data) form.
+This site collates the historical data and provides it in an easily consumable format (CSV), in both wide and [tidy data](https://en.wikipedia.org/wiki/Tidy_data) forms.

 Ideally the data publishers will start doing this so this site becomes redundant.